Go for a hike! From a leisurely stroll to a strenuous climb, the Roanoke Region has a hike for every skill level.

 The hike is about 3 miles long.
 From the camp office, walk up the road past the swimming pool, the retreat center, and the pond.
 Continue along the dirt road until you come to a sign indicating “Falls.”
 Follow the trail to the falls crossing the creek three times before reaching the falls.
 The trail is marked with white blazes.

 This 5-mile loop trail offers you a chance to leave everything behind.
 Odds of running into another hiker are close to zero.
-The upper portion of the trail affords views of surrounding valley and mountains.
+The upper portion of the trail affords views of the surrounding valley and mountains.

 The 6.6-mile out and back hike on the Andy Layne Trail intersects with the Appalachian Trail and ends with incredible views.